How to Freeze Vegetables

 General Freezing Steps

-- If using containers, wipe rims.
-Seal bags or containers according to manufacturer's directions, pressing out as much air as possible.
+- If using containers, wipe the rims.
+Seal bags or containers according to the manufacturer's directions, pressing out as much air as possible.
 If necessary, use freezer tape around container lid edges for a tight seal.

 - Label each container or bag with its contents, amount, and date.
 Lay bags flat; add packages to the freezer in batches to make sure food freezes quickly.
 Leave space between packages so air can circulate around them.
 When frozen solid, the packages can be placed closer together.